GSathish/eece211/s-MapReduce.md

 Today we’re going to talk about **map/filter/reduce**, a design pattern that substantially simplifies the implementation of functions that operate over sequences of elements.
 In this example, we’ll have lots of sequences – lists of files; input streams that are sequences of lines; lines that are sequences of words; frequency tables that are sequences of (word, count) pairs.
 Map/filter/reduce will enable us to operate on those sequences with no explicit control flow – not a single for loop or if statement.

-Along the way, we’ll also see an *important idea*: *functions as “first-class” data values*, meaning that they can be stored in variables, passed as arguments to functions, and created dynamically like other values.
+Along the way, we’ll also see an important idea: *functions as “first-class” data values*, meaning that they can be stored in variables, passed as arguments to functions, and created dynamically like other values.
 This is unfortunately not well-realized in Java, as we’ll see.
 It’s possible to write first- class functions in Java, and useful at times (we’ve already done it!), but it’s verbose, so it won’t give us the extra simplicity that we want for map/filter/reduce.
 So to demonstrate the power of map/filter/reduce, we’ll use Python.

 ### Abstracting Out Control Flow